julian1/julian1.github.io/_posts/2017-01-29-icestick-ftdi-spi.md

 {% endhighlight %}

-After some experimentation, I was able to control the gpio pins of the FTDI connected to the fpga and see the expected LEDs light up.
+After some experimentation, I was able to control the gpio pins of the FTDI and see the expected LEDs light up.
 Trying some serial writes also showed activity on the sclk and miso LEDs as data was piped across the fpga pins.

-The following mappings were confirmed for the synthesis contraints.
+The following IO mappings were confirmed as the synthesis contraints.

 {% highlight code %}